-Buyers Awareness is the first stage in the buying process.
+Buyer awareness is the first stage in the buying process.
 Your prospective customer becomes aware of a problem that needs solving, or an opportunity that requires investigation, in other words, they realise they have a potential need for your products or services.

-Using traditional marketing methods of TV, Radio, Print or other ads “push” your products or services into the market is expensive and not guaranteed to reach your potential client at the right time in the buying process.
+Using traditional marketing methods of TV, Radio, Print or other ads to “push” your products or services into the market is expensive and not guaranteed to reach your potential client at the right time in the buying process.

 Inbound Marketing utilises a non-intrusive approach enabling your prospective clients to find YOU when they NEED YOU, so they are finding the right company at the right time when they are more likely and primed to do business with YOU.